JonnyMarx98/comp150-cpd/README.md

 During this week our team had a big issue with some conflicting levels in our game.
 We had 3 versions of our level at one point because 3 of us added stuff to it at the same time, which in hindsight was a really unintelligent idea.

 ## Week 10
+I spent the majority of this week working on my software engineering essay and my research journal.
+I had not done as much work on these essays as I should have so I had to do a lot of work this week.
+I found it hard to know what to write because of the little research I had done, this meant I had to do some more research I read some more papers before I could write anything meaningful.
+This was a very challenging and stressful week for me.
+Hopefully I can avoid this kind of week next year by working more on my essays each week.

 ## Week 11
+Now that my essays were out the way I starting wokring on my arudino project more.
+I was able to finally output values to the screen with my gyroscope/accelerometer but I had no idea how to get these values into the unreal engine.
+I spent a lot of time trying to figure this out but had no luck.

 ## Week 12
+Over the easter I managed to get my arduino working with my game but only to move my character left and right.
+I was finding it very hard to figure out how to use multiple values and split them up in engine.
+After some time I enventually figured it out but was still having some minor problems.